yitaozh/yitaozh.github.io/source/_posts/What-concerns-me-2022-11.md

 3. (Can I address them and) How to address them?
 4. Get the Action Items from it.

-The doc should be updated at least once per month.
-The first Sunday night of each month is a good time.
-Next update: 12/04
+The doc should be updated quarterly.
+The first Sunday night of each quarter is a good time.
+Next time: 2023/01/02

 When writing the new doc, all items from the old doc should be copied, and marked as still or resolved.